 "It was not happy - it was extremely stressful."

 Topham left the band and returned to art school – giving up the coveted Yardbirds lead guitar role to the 'older' Eric Clapton (all of 17).

 "Eric Clapton was the obvious person to replace me," Top told me.

-I wondered if Top felt that had he not quit the Yardbirds that he might have influenced the others to stay true to the blues and steer away from the commercial material that they recorded with three other lead guitarists.
+I wondered if Top felt that had he not quit the Yardbirds, he might have influenced the others to stay true to the blues and steer away from the commercial material they recorded with three other lead guitarists.

 "Possibly, it would have been different," Top said.
 "I never really liked what they did later, except for 'Still I’m Sad' - a great tune.
 However I have always been a great admirer of Jeff [Beck]."

 In 1992, the Yardbirds were inducted into the Rock and Roll Hall of Fame.
 As Jimmy Page stepped to the microphone, he announced to the crowd that one member couldn't be there to accept his award – the late Keith Relf, lead singer, who had died in 1976.
 The problem is that Jimmy forgot someone – a man who had been instrumental (in more ways than one) in making the Yardbirds into a band that would eventually be inducted into the Hall: Anthony 'Top' Topham.

 The Yardbirds with Topham on lead guitar were obviously good enough to become the house band at the Crawdaddy Club in 1963 – a major step in the development of the band.
 I asked Top if he felt slighted that he is not as well known as the three later Yardbirds lead guitarists, and has not received credit for helping to propel the Yardbirds to a prominent position in the London Blues scene before Clapton, Beck, and Page.

 "Perhaps; there is still a lot that has never been said and it may well one day..."

 What if he had not quite the band – could he have influenced the others to continue to play blues rather than veering off in the direction they took?